Peer Review Process

 Authors submitting manuscripts should understand and agree that copyright of manuscripts of the article shall be assigned/ transferred to by CORD Journal.
 The statement to release the copyright to CORD is stated in Form A. This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA) where Authors and Readers can copy and redistribute the material in any medium or format, as well as remix, transform, and build upon the material for any purpose, but they must give appropriate credit (cite to the article or content), provide a link to the license, and indicate if changes were made.
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-CORD is published TWICE a year in June and December
+CORD is published ONCE a year in December